Giants vs. Brewers Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has recorded 20 hits with three doubles, a triple, six home runs and 25 walks.
-He has driven in nine runs with one stolen base.
+- LaMonte Wade Jr has 21 hits with three doubles, a triple, six home runs, 25 walks and nine RBI.
+He's also stolen one base.

 Wade Recent Games